huggingface/blog/switch_transformers.md

 With the introduction of Switch Transformers in the Hugging Face ecosystem, users and practitioners can train and deploy their MoE models with just a few lines of code!

+TIP: In order to use big models on low ressource machines, make sure to install `accelerate`, it will take care of balancing the load on GPU and CPU, which is very convenient as `MoE` models are very heavy!

 ```python
 # pip install accelerate
 from transformers import AutoTokenizer, SwitchTransformersForConditionalGeneration